Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/file_system/file.md

 ---
 ### ReadAllBinary
-Read all the content of the file as a binary (Need to free the pointer after)
+Read all the content of the file as a binary (Need to free the pointer after).

 Parameters:
 - `size`: Output: The size of the binary in byte